-I am a spatial economist whose research agenda lies on the intersection between international trade and macroeconomics; I describe it as “Dynamic Trade and Spatial Macroeconomics.”
+I am an economist whose research agenda lies on the intersection between international trade and macroeconomics; I describe it as “Dynamic Trade and Spatial Macroeconomics.”
 I am embedding the dynamics of growth emphasized in macroeconomics into canonical trade models and incorporating the spatial dimension emphasized in trade models into macroeconomics.
 In my empirical work, I combine well-identified partial equilibrium effects using spatial data to inform estimates of general equilibrium effects.
 I use spatial data to answer questions about growth, trade, and inequality.

 I am on the job market in the academic year 2023-2024 and I am available for interviews.

 Job Market Paper

 Trade, Growth, and Product Innovation.
 (Job Market Paper)